 The Dore Lake Local Advisory Council was formed in 1974, with the inception of Local Government in Northern Saskatchewan.
 The Council is elected to advise Senior Governments in Saskatchewan, of the needs of the district.
-The Local Council does not collect or receive tax money from the district, but are allotted a per capita grant.
+The Local Council does not collect or receive tax money from the district but is allotted a per capita grant.
 The first meeting was held on August 19, 1974.
 The following members were elected: Ida Johnson, Ernestine Laliberte, Florence Viden, Robert Snell and Harry Edquist.

 The Local Advisory Council in Dore Lake, has been instrumental in developing such projects as; clearing a beach, providing playground equipment, building two ice houses, serving the fishermen, redoing the curling rink roof, providing street lighting at the townsite, and having the district road regraded.